Non-Cartesian Guarded Recursion with Daggers: Application: Semantics of Guarded Symmetric Pattern matching

 The interpretation of a type judgement $\Theta \vdash A$ is a functor $\sem{\Theta \vdash A} \colon (\NNe)^{\abs\Theta} \to \NNe$.
 The denotation of $\sem{\Theta \vdash \later A}$ is obtained by postcomposing $\sem{\Theta \vdash A}$ with the later functor $L^{\CC_e} \colon \NNe \to \NNe$, and the one of $\sem{\Theta \vdash \mu X .
 A}$ is $\sem{\Theta,X \vdash A}\nnoma$ (see Theorem~\ref{th:param}).

-\begin{remark} Note that the components of morphisms in $\NNe$ are all dagger epimorphisms.
-Theorem~\ref{th:param} applied in $\NNe$ then provides natural isomorphisms.
-It turns out that isomorphic dagger epimorphism are dagger isomorphisms, therefore the morphisms obtained by Theorem~\ref{th:param} have dagger isomorphic components.
+\begin{remark} Components of morphisms in $\NNe$ are dagger epimorphisms; and isomorphic dagger epimorphism are dagger isomorphisms, the morphisms obtained by Theorem~\ref{th:param} then have dagger isomorphic components.
 Lemma~\ref{lem:daggerable-isom} shows that they are even morphisms in $\QQdag$. \end{remark}